Embryonal rhabdomyosarcoma: Prognosis

 The prognosis for rhabdomyosarcoma has improved greatly in recent decades, with over 70% of people surviving for five years after diagnosis.
 The combined use of radiotherapy and surgery has significantly reduced the mortality rates compared to patients who did not undergo any radiotherapy or chemotherapy treatments.
-Embryonal rhabdomyosarcoma is generally associated with better prognosis than alveolar rhabdomyosarcoma, with a five-year survival prognosis of 82% and 53%, respectively.
+The five-year survival rate of embryonal rhabdomyosarcoma is 82%, which is better than that of alveolar rhabdomyosarcoma (53%).
 This may be due to the more aggressive and metastatic nature of ARMS that can be attributed to its PAX3–FOXO1 or PAX7–FOXO1 gene fusions.
 Nevertheless, some embryonal rhabdomyosarcoma patients with a rare Leu122Arg mutation in MYOD1 gene have a very poor outcome.
 In two different studies, none of the subjects with the MYOD1 mutation survived.
 Tumors due to this mutation commonly manifest in the head and neck area, causing the mutated protein to behave like an oncogene.

 There have not been many studies linking the genetic profile and clinical outcome of ERMS.
 However, in "A Report From an International Consortium", the authors analyzed patient data from the Children's Oncology Group (COG) and European paediatric Soft tissue sarcoma Study Group (EpSSG), hoping to identify and analyze any relationship between clinical outcomes and genetic mutations.
 The study consisted of 641 patients with sufficient data to analyze.

 Contrary to previous research, the findings of this study suggest that having RAS isoform mutations did not necessarily equate to a poor development of the disease.
 However, a pattern was found between the RAS isoform mutation seen and one's stage in life; HRAS isoform in infants, KRAS isoform in toddlers, and NRAS isoform in adolescence.
 This clinical study also found similar results as previous studies with the correlation of TP53 mutations and clinical outcome.
 TP53 mutations tended to result in a worsening development and clinical outcome of the disease.
 Although MYOD1 mutations make up a small percentage of ERMS, these mutations have been seen to have a negative prognosis and more studies should be conducted to understand how to treat the clinical condition of this specific mutation.